 In consideration of COVID-19, our firm offers free remote consultations through phone and video conferencing for your safety and convenience.

-Generally speaking, most employees who earn minimum wage are nonexempt employees are owed the right to be paid overtime.
+Generally speaking, most employees who earn minimum wage are non-exempt employees and have the right to be paid overtime.
 However, determining whether an employee is non-exempt, or exempt, can be difficult and confusing.
-Often, making such a determination is dependent upon various individual factors unique to that individual such as his or her job duties, salary level, and how that individual is paid.
-For more guidance, please review the Department of Labor’s fact sheet.
-To determine if you are non-exempt or not, we would suggest that you contact one of our unpaid overtime attorneys in Columbus, Ohio to help with that determination.
+Often, making such a determination is dependent upon various factors unique to that individual such as his or her job duties, salary level, and how that individual is paid.
+Please contact our unpaid overtime attorneys in Columbus, Ohio to determine whether you are non-exempt.

-Our unpaid overtime law firm is experienced in working complex cases and achieving favorable and successful results.
-In addition, we understand the arguments and defenses that employers will use to shift blame on to the employee.
-We carry a manageable case load, which allows us an ability to pay careful attention to the details of each case and be available to discuss and work closely with our clients in achieving favorable results.
-To hear from past clients, we would encourage you to review our testimonial page.
+Our unpaid overtime law firm has years of experience in working complex cases.
+In addition, we carry a manageable case load, which allows us an ability to pay careful attention to the details of each case and be available to discuss and work closely with our clients in achieving favorable results.
+Most important to us are the perspectives of our clients.
+To view their experiences, we would encourage you to review our testimonial page.

 If you or someone close to you has experienced a wage and hour violation, please call 614-221-4035 to speak with an experienced Columbus unpaid overtime lawyer to discuss your potential claims and rights.